 This is a simple way of data writing optimization because some settings may allow writing of large record volumes.

-=1 logging enabled (i.e. according to the settings of EnableGlobErr, EnableDebug, EnableObject)
+=1 Logging enabled (i.e. log according to setting EnableGlobErr, EnableDebug, EnableObject)

-=2 log all global errors (not recommended for continuous operation: the records may grow continually resulting in unlimited size of log files)
+=2 Log all global errors (not recommended for continuous operation because the records may grow continually resulting in unlimited size of log files)